srivatsanrajagopal/P1-LaneLines/README.md

 This repository contains the first project deliverables.

-* Image outputs with lane lines marked for the test images provided in the poject are in [test_images_output directory] (CarND-LaneLines-P1/test_images_output)
+* Image outputs with lane lines marked for the test images provided in the poject are in [test_images_output directory](CarND-LaneLines-P1/test_images_output)
+* Video outputs for the first two input files is in [test_videos_output](CarND-LaneLines-P1/test_videos_output)
+* The optional Challenger video is still not solved.
+Will continue working on it.

 ## The Pipeline for identifying lane lines